vr360 workshop

 Stereo

 Here, too, the application for VR does not appear to be entirely clear at first glance.
 In this respect, the most important representatives, XY, AB, ORTF and Blumlein are mentioned only briefly.
-However, I would like to refer to a presentation by Schoeps on the topic Microphone technology for VR.
-As a result, I also like to use stereo recordings for 360 videos, even if they don’t “fill the whole sphere with sound”.
+However, I would like to refer to a conference presentation by Schoeps on the topic Microphone technology for VR.
+As a result of group discussion, I also like to use stereo recordings for 360 videos, even if they don’t “fill the whole sphere with sound”.

 ORTF Stereo microphone